rfuzzo/MWSE/docs/source/references/general/csse.md

 ### Object Window

 * Significantly improved UI responsiveness.
+* The tab style has been changed to be more button-like.
+This prevents tabs from moving around.
 * Added a footer to the window, with a new filter input.
 This input can be focused by using CTRL+F while the Object Window is active.
 This can be used to filter objects by a matching id, name, icon, model, enchantment, script, or book text fragments.
 	* Regex search options and case-sensitive search options can be enabled in the config file.
 * The footer also supports a toggle button to only show modified objects.